Create a Connector in Azure from BlueXP

 You'll need to implement this networking requirement after you create the Connector.

-Step 2: Create a custom role
+Step 2: Create a Connector deployment policy (custom role)

 Create an Azure custom role that you can assign to your Azure account or to a Microsoft Entra service principal.
 BlueXP authenticates with Azure and uses these permissions to create the Connector instance on your behalf.